 Incorporating Interventional Independence Improves Robustness against Interventional Distribution Shift

-Abstract: We consider the problem of learning robust discriminative representations of latent variables that are causally related to each other via a directed graph.
-In addition to passively collected observational data, the training dataset also includes interventional data obtained through targeted interventions on some of these latent variables to learn representations that are robust against the resulting interventional distribution shifts.
-However, existing approaches treat interventional data like observational data, even when the underlying causal model is known, and ignore the independence relations that arise from these interventions.
-Since these approaches do not fully exploit the causal relational information resulting from interventions, they learn representations that produce large disparities in predictive performance on observational and interventional data.
-This performance disparity worsens when the number of interventional data samples available for training is limited.
-In this paper, (1) we first identify a strong correlation between this performance disparity and adherence of the representations to the statistical independence conditions induced by the underlying causal model during interventions.
-(2) For linear models, we derive sufficient conditions on the proportion of interventional data in the training dataset, for which enforcing statistical independence between representations corresponding to the intervened node and its non-descendants during interventions lowers the test-time error on interventional data.
-Combining these insights, (3) we propose RepLIn, a training algorithm to explicitly enforce this statistical independence during interventions.
-We demonstrate the utility of RepLIn on a synthetic dataset and on real image and text datasets on facial attribute classification and toxicity detection, respectively.
-Our experiments show that RepLIn is scalable with the number of nodes in the causal graph and is suitable to improve the robustness of representations against interventional distribution shifts of both continuous and discrete latent variables compared to the ERM baselines.
+Abstract: We consider the problem of learning robust discriminative representations of causally related latent variables given the underlying directed causal graph and a training set comprising passively collected observational data and interventional data obtained through targeted interventions on some of these latent variables.
+We desire to learn representations that are robust against the resulting interventional distribution shifts.
+Existing approaches treat interventional data like observational data and ignore the independence relations that arise from these interventions, even when the underlying causal model is known.
+As a result, their representations lead to large disparities in predictive performance between observational and interventional data.
+This performance disparity worsens when interventional training samples are scarce.
+In this paper, (1) we first identify a strong correlation between this performance disparity and the representations' violation of statistical independence induced during interventions.
+(2) For linear models, we derive sufficient conditions on the proportion of interventional training data, for which enforcing statistical independence between representations of the intervened node and its non-descendants during interventions lowers the test-time error on interventional data.
+Combining these insights, (3) we propose RepLIn, a training algorithm that explicitly enforces this statistical independence between representations during interventions.
+We demonstrate the utility of RepLIn on a synthetic dataset, and on real image and text datasets on facial attribute classification and toxicity detection, respectively, with semi-synthetic causal structures.
+Our experiments show that RepLIn is scalable with the number of nodes in the causal graph and is suitable to improve robustness against interventional distribution shifts of both continuous and discrete latent variables compared to the ERM baselines.

 Submission Length: Long submission (more than 12 pages of main content)